Edwards-R/understanding_docs/human-centric-labels.md

 |Name author|Linnaeus|
 |Name year|1761|

 Attached to this is a version of the taxon concept.
-Latreille, in 1802, moved this species to Bombus.
+Latreille, in 1802, moved *lucorum* to the genus *Bombus*.
 As such, Latreille is the author of the current concept.

+> A note for entomologists who are wondering about *Apis lucorum*: The handling of splits and merges of parent taxon groupings are far too complex to be discussed at this point.
+This example picks up after Latreille's change to the organisation of Linnaeus's type.

 |Attribute|Value|
 |:--|--:|